-This spring, I dreamed of all the pickles we could make.
-Before we knew it, most of the plants bolted into flower – beautiful yellow bursts – a bit like fireworks.
+This spring, I dreamed of all the dill pickles we could make.
+Before I knew it, most of the plants bolted into flower – beautiful yellow bursts – a bit like fireworks.

 Dill is probably one of the easiest herb seeds to harvest.

 To harvest the seeds, cut the flower stalks on a sunny, dry day just as the seeds begin to ripen and turn a tan color.
 Hang the stalks upside down in a warm, well ventilated room away from direct light.